jheare/Resilience-Project/Experimentplan.md

 15 ml conical tubes for whole oyster prelabelled with date (42215,42315), pop (N,H,S), treatment (C,T,M), time point (1, 24)

+Warm fresh seawater in 500 ml beaker to 38&deg;C by immersing it in a water bath.

 **Experiment**